 - Selection of an appropriate interventionist or intervention team, ideally with expertise in the diagnosis and background of the individual

-- Identification of residential or outpatient services to be offered
+- Identification of services or assistance to be offered to the individual, e.g., inpatient rehabilitation or outpatient care

 - Guidance around how to write an intervention letter